Xonesix/racketdumbcalculator/devlog.md

 ## Future

 - After this feature is done I will attempt to replicate for all major operations.
 And then I will try to add a history feature, which will be tough but oh well

+# 6:33PM

+- After struggling with how I would design an algorithm, I ruminated for a bit and came to revelation.
+- I simply need to evaluate a prefix notation.
+- This is basically a leetcode problem
+- In imperative programming, we would use a stack, but since we're in a functional language, we can use a list and call on that recursively to sort of use with a stack, (basically using a list and cons and cadr as push and pop. now the evaluation has become trivial)

+## Work

+- now I will design an evaluation method to evaluate a prefix notation quite easily.